-That January, after my gynecologist examined my breasts, he casually announced: ”…it’s probably nothing since you’re only 28 years old, but I will send you for a breast sonogram.”
+That January, after my gynecologist examined my breasts, he casually announced: ”It’s probably nothing since you’re only 28 years old, but I will send you for a breast sonogram.”
 When February came and it was time for the appointment, I contemplated not going because by then, I’d convinced myself that nothing could be wrong.
 I ate fairly well and worked out, and my doctor didn’t seem overly concerned; nonetheless, I went.
 As the radiology technician pressed the sonogram device firmly on the lump, she mentioned that she saw something that should be highlighted to the radiologist.
 When the doctor looked at the monitor, I noticed a tinge of concern in her eyes as she told me to come back for a breast biopsy.
 Still, I did not subscribe to the possibility that I had cancer.
-In between the next appointment, I continued life as normal: volunteering at my daughter’s school, running my boutique public relations firm and singing with my band…
+In the time between that one and my next appointment, I continued life as normal: volunteering at my daughter’s school, running my boutique public relations firm and singing with my band …

 The biopsy was in March.
-In April came the results.
-April 2nd to be exact.
+In April came the results—April 2 to be exact.
 On the day I had to go to the gynecologist to get them, despite waves of uneasiness in my stomach, I didn’t ask anyone to accompany me.
 Instead, I sat alone as my doctor looked at me nervously and said: “I have bad news.
 You have breast cancer.”